ProfileCreator/ProfileCreator/README.md

 [ProfileManifests](https://github.com/erikberglund/ProfileManifests)

-There is a getting started guite to describe the basics on how to create your own manifest for this application:
+There is a getting started guite to describe the basics on how to create your own manifest:

 [ProfileManifests - Getting Started](https://github.com/erikberglund/ProfileManifests/wiki/Getting-Started)